rsmenon/MATLink/README.md

 ###Large array support

 At the moment, only arrays with less than `2^31-1` elements are supported.
 Note that this is true for matrices and multidimensional arrays as well: the _total number_ of matrix elements may not excede `2^31-1` even if the matrix has fewer rows and columns than this.
 As an example, the largest supported square matrix can be of size 46341 by 46341.

+As a reference point, a double precision array with the maximum number of allowed elements would take up 16 GB of memory, so this limit should be more than sufficient for most applications.

+###Inf and NaN

+Inf and Nan are not supported at the moment.

 ###Multiple instances of MATLAB